jonaprieto/specs/src/architecture/interoperability/ethereum-bridge.md

 - signatures
 - that votes are really from active validators
 - the calculation of backed voting power

+It is also checked that each vote extension came from the previous round, requiring validators to sign over the Namada block height with their vote extension.
+Furthermore, the vote extensions included by the block proposer should have at least 2 / 3 of the total voting power backing it.
+Otherwise the block proposer would not have passed the `FinalizeBlock` phase of the last round.
+These checks are to prevent censorship of events from validators by the block proposer.

 In `FinalizeBlock`, we derive a second transaction (the "state update" transaction) from the vote extensions transaction that: